 Milk (1 1/2 cups)

-in the Panasonic Microwave Oven for about 90 seconds to get it to the perfect temperature for the yeast.
+in a microwave oven for about 90 seconds to get it to the perfect temperature for the yeast.
 Crumble the

 Fresh Yeast (3 Tbsp)